thomass171/tcp-22/README.md

 ```
 ![](docs/JMonkeyEnginePreview.png)

+## Settings

+The following properties are evaluated from the environment or system properties.

+ADDITIONALBUNDLE

+This is a colon separated list of bundle locations, eg. filesystem paths or web URLs.

 # Development
 The most convenient way is to develop for a Java platform like JME initially and later test it on other platforms
 like ThreeJs and Unity.
 Thats because the other platforms need converting which reduces